Support Soho Theatre

 We have established various ways in which Soho Theatre can be more accessible for people with hearing loss.

 We programme captioned and BSL (British Sign Language) interpreted performances of plays and performances of comedy shows with live subtitles.
-Click here to see listings.
+Click here to see listings – and to book for these, please contact the box office as described at the top of that page.

 If you are D/deaf, deafened or hard-of-hearing, you and a companion can get your tickets for a discounted price.
 Please ask our box office team for exact prices, which vary from show to show.

-Seating at Soho Theatre is normally unreserved, however we can reserve seats for you in order to receive the best position for the infra-red and loop systems, to see caption units or BSL interpreters.
+We can reserve appropriate seats for you in order to receive the best position for the infra-red and loop systems, to see caption units or BSL interpreters.
 Please tell the box office person when you book tickets for shows at Soho, and they’ll make sure you seated accordingly for the show.

 Captioning converts the spoken word into text to provide people with hearing loss access to live performances.
 In captioning, the words appear on a screen at the same time as they are sung or spoken.
 Captions also include sound effects and offstage noises.